TrivadisPF/platys-modern-data-platform/dynamic-stack/README.md

   * the path for your custom yml stack file, i.e. `config/custom.yml`
   * the path on where the artefacts (such as `docker-compose.yml` file) should be generated to, i.e. `docker`
-  * the version of the MDP Stack Generator, actual version is `1.0.0`
+  * the version of the MDP Stack Generator, actual stable version is `1.0.0`

 From inside the `mdps-kafka-example` folder, run the following command: